-The onhire offhire bunker surveys are most frequently required to be performed combined but we also perform either just on/off hire bunker surveyor on/off hire condition survey separately.
-It is also common to be performed jointly with the other interested party, being one company appointed by Owners and other by Charterers.
+The onhire offhire bunker surveys are most frequently required to be performed combined with condition survey.
+We also perform either just onhire offhire bunker survey and condition survey separately.
+It is also common to be performed jointly with the other interested party representing either the vessel owners or charterers.

-This inspection is conducted onboard the vessel at the beginning and/or end of the chartering and aims at checking the overall condition of the vessel.
+This survey is conducted onboard the vessel at the beginning and/or end of the chartering and aims at checking the overall condition of the vessel.

 The onhire offhire condition survey is an inspection of vessel’s navigation bridge, accommodation, machinery areas, holds, main deck, cargo working areas and external shell plating.
 It is performed in order to identify any damage present prior to the vessel going on/off hire.

 By doing it repetitively for many years, our surveyors became experts in analyzing a vessel.
 The eyes of an experienced professional inspect every bulkhead, ladder, pipe, corrugate, lower and upper hoppers, bilge, tank top plating, manhole, hatch coaming, hatch covers and many other structures.

 Maiden Marine Surveys start the attendances of onhire offhire bunker surveys at berthing time, before the commencement of loading operation, or, at the end of a discharging operation, in order to inspect the holds without cargo inside to be more precise.

 Our company details the findings of the inspection in the Survey Report that includes the anomalies found, general particulars of the vessel, relevant documents and a photography list showing the actual condition of the vessel.
 Maiden Marine Surveys works to issue the Survey Report within three working days after the completion of inspection.

 This survey is compared with the previous condition survey carried out to the vessel, in order to determine if new damage have occurred to the vessel from cargo operations and/or stevedores damage.